Hiking & Trekking Tours & Trips in Turkey

 Walking in Cappadocia

-Jacqueline, traveled in June
+Alan, traveled in July

 Akvadi's fairy chimneys rise along the path to Uchisar citadel, offering panoramic views of the region.
 The route continues through Zemi Valley's orchard paths, Gomeda Valley's tunnels, and Pancarlik Valley's undulating landscapes, revealing Red Valley's hidden churches.
 Daily routes average 4-6 hours with 4,265ft maximum altitude.